DanielFadlon/AIforHealthcare-ObjectDetection/README.md

 ## Description
 This project aims to develop a liver cancer detection system using deep learning techniques.
 The system utilizes a RetinaNet model trained on a dataset of liver CT scan images to identify cancerous tumors.

-## Features
 - Detection of cancerous tumors in liver slices 2D images extracted from CT scan 3D images
+- Data preprocessing and augmentation techniques
 - Evaluation of model performance using Mean Average Precision (mAP) metrics
-- Data preprocessing and augmentation techniques
 - Comparison of different model variations and parameter settings

 ## Results